luwesaram/Solid-Waste-Collection-Service-Database-System/README.md

 Files include: scwdbms (sample data for the database system), the application (WasteCollectionDBMS.jar file), and the source codes.

 Note: In order for the WasteCollectionDBMS.jar file to work, the whole "Application" folder and its contents should be downloaded.
-Alternatively, the zip file can be downloaded.
+Alternatively, a zip file of its contents can be downloaded.
 The swcdbms.sql file contains images, contained in blob/byte, which explains the random numbers/characters.
+A zip file is provided for easy download.